Graphical view on linear extensions of finite posets: Additional preliminaries

 \subsection{Basic notational conventions}

-Throughout the (rest of the) paper, the symbol $N$ will denote a finite non-empty {\em basic set\/} of variables, while the number of its elements will be denoted by $n:=|N|\geq 1$.
-We intentionally regard the basic set $N$ as an \underline{unordered} set.
-Subtle reasons for that, not evident at first sight, are commented in Section~\ref{ssec.enum-permutohedron}.
-On contrary to that, given a natural number $n\in {\dv N}$, the symbol $[n]\,:=\,\{1,\ldots, n\}$ will denote an \underline{ordered} set of integers between $1$ and $n$.
+Throughout the (rest of the) paper, the symbol $N$ will denote a finite non-empty {\em ground set\/} of variables, while the number of its elements will be denoted by $n:=|N|\geq 1$.
+We intentionally regard the ground set $N$ as an \underline{unordered} labeled set, that is, a set with distinguishable elements but without any prescribed order.
+In other words, we interpret $N$ as a cardinal number.

+Contrary to that, given a natural number $n\in {\dv N}$, the symbol $[n]\,:=\,\{1,\ldots, n\}$ will denote a totally \underline{ordered} set of integers between $1$ and $n$.
+Thus, we interpret $[n]$ as an ordinal number.
+The subtle reasons for these conventions, not evident at first sight, are explained in Appendix~\ref{app.remark-conventions}.